-Darren J. Abernethy is a data privacy attorney with more than a decade of experience, including in AmLaw private practice in Washington, D.C. and as in-house counsel at startups and a leading privacy technology vendor.
-He advises clients on matters related to advertising technology, privacy, data breach management, and FTC best practices.
+Darren J. Abernethy is an ad tech, data privacy and cybersecurity attorney with more than a decade of experience, including in Am Law private practice in Washington, D.C. and as in-house counsel at startups and a leading privacy technology vendor.
+He advises clients on matters related to digital advertising, privacy law compliance, data breach management, M&A, and FTC best practices.

 Kevin Scott counsels small and large entities, including merchants, medical providers, financial institutions, and educational institutions on the identification, evaluation, and management of first- and third-party data privacy and cybersecurity risks.
 Kevin advises on data privacy, cybersecurity breach response, and payment card industry standards and investigations.
 He has handled hundreds of breaches, often reducing public and regulatory scrutiny and protecting clients’ reputations.
 Kevin’s practice also includes advising clients on compliance with state, federal, and international laws and regulations.

 Adam Snukal’s practice is primarily focused around the centrality of technology across many verticals and industries, with an emphasis on health care, FinTech, privacy, cyber-security, Ad-Tech, entertainment, IT/cloud infrastructure, outsourcing and Aerospace/ New Space.
-Mr. Snukal also regularly counsels clients on their global privacy and data security compliance obligations, such as GDPR, HIPAA, PCI and more.
+Mr. Snukal also regularly counsels clients on their global privacy and data security compliance obligations, such as GDPR, HIPAA, CCPA, PCI, and more.
 Mr. Snukal’s clients range from large multi-nationals to emerging growth companies.

 Jena M. Valdetero serves as Co-Chair of the firm’s U.S. Data, Privacy and Cybersecurity Practice where she advises clients on complex data privacy and security issues.
 She has led more than 1,000 data breach investigations.
 A litigator by background, Jena defends companies against privacy and data breach litigation, with an emphasis on class action lawsuits.
 She has designed and conducted dozens of data breach tabletop exercises to empower clients to respond effectively to a data security incident.
-She also counsels companies on data privacy and security compliance programs and advises on cyber risks associated with mergers and transactions.
+She also counsels companies on data privacy and security compliance programs and advises on privacy and cyber risks associated with mergers and acquisitions, venture capital, and securities.
 Jena also advises a diverse array of clients on compliance with existing and emerging privacy laws, including the General Data Protection Regulation (GDPR), the California Consumer Privacy Act (CCPA), the Gramm Leach Bliley Act (GLBA), and the Health Insurance Portability and Accountability Act (HIPAA).
 She is a certified privacy professional through the International Association of Privacy Professionals (CIPP/US), for which she is a former KnowledgeNet Co-Chair.